pryv/dev-site/src/documents/concepts-sections/core.html.md

 ## Events

 Events are the primary units of content in Pryv.
 An event is a timestamped piece of typed data, possibly with one or more attached files.
 Depending on its type, an event can represent anything related to a particular time (picture, note, location, temperature measurement, etc.).
 It is possible for events to have a duration to represent a period instead of a single point in time.
-In the future we will also add support for references between events (allowing to model things such as albums, comments, etc.).
+In the future we will also add support for references between events (allowing to model things such as albums, comments, versioning, etc.).

 See also [standard event types](event-types.html#directory).